webpro-nl/knip/README.md

 When the list of unused files is too long, this means the gap between the set of `entry` and the set of `project` files needs tweaking.
-The gap can be narrowed down by increasing the `entry` files or reducing the `project` files, for instance by ignoring specific folders that are not related to the source code imported by the `entry` files.
+The gap can be narrowed down by increasing the `entry` files or reducing the `project` files, for instance by ignoring specific directories that are not related to the source code imported by the `entry` files.

 #### Too many unused dependencies